-Base Breaker: Some fans who feel the franchise went downhill often blame this series in particular, due to what some percieve as a higher level of Merchandise-Driven items found throughout the series, as well as making a somewhat more traditional magical girl show with a core team of 5.
-It's not quite as much as one of these as a coupleother series though, as it still has tons of fans to make up for it.
-But on the other hand.....
+Broken Base: Some fans who feel the franchise went downhill often blame this series in particular, due to what some perceive as a higher level of Merchandise-Driven items found throughout the series, as well as making a somewhat more traditional magical girl show with a core team of 5.

 Contested Sequel: The season after the first, Yes Pretty Cure 5 Go Go, while still having some fans, is met with a bit more criticism on the whole, with many feeling it was a needless sequel with not enough connections to the original season, as well as being even more Merchandise-Driven then the first season, and is often seen as a form of Seasonal Rot for this continuity.
 This affected Real Life sales as well.
 Go Go tanked compared to the original series in terms of merchandise sales and TV ratings so badly, Toei has never made a sequel season to any continuity of the franchise since then.
 In a way, Fresh Pretty Cure! was made because Toei noticed how people felt tired of the core team of 5, and wanted to refresh the series afterwards.
 This was also because the staff behind this series was getting tired of being with the series for 5 years straight and new blood was needed, and had Fresh Pretty Cure! failed financially, the franchise would have had its plug pulled then and there.

-Shadow, did you just kill off your Dragon who's gaining her humanity and then call her useless and dying like a dirty traitor?
-Oh that does it, you are so fucking going down.
+Shadow crosses it by killing off The Dragon who's gaining her humanity and then calling her useless and dying like a dirty traitor.

 Nightmare Fuel: Kawarino's Despair Mask just look plain creepy and haunting.
 Not to mention every non-named Nightmare members are wearing one, and at one point, all Cures end up wearing one, to the point that Nozomi in Go!Go! used that event as 'something she doesn't want to happen again'...
 Well, they ain't called "Nightmare" for nothing.